dunestorm333/hdr-helper/README.md

 is present on your system for HDR Helper to function.

 --- Config ---
-Please modify the MONITOR, NATIVE_RES and TEMP_RES values in this script.
+Please modify the MONITOR, NATIVE_RES and TEMP_RES values in monitor.conf.
 ```

 # Usage